mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ## Edit Script

 Let's remove the script contents and type a new line instead.
-The editor will help autocompleting the names:
+The editor will help autocomplete the names:

 ```python
 import Rhino